learn-co-curriculum/react-hooks-components-basics/README.md

 }
 ```

+Again, and if only for practice, take the time to read that component line by
+line.

 ...and the HTML when React actually adds this component to the DOM:

 ```HTML
 <div>Naturally, I agree with this article.</div>
 ```

-In both of our examples, React is taking JavaScript code, interpreting that special HTML/JavaScript mixup within the `render()`'s `return()` statement, and spitting out plain old HTML that browsers will know how to represent to the user.
+In both of our examples, React is taking JavaScript code, interpreting that
+special HTML/JavaScript syntax within the `render()`'s `return()` statement, and
+spitting out plain old HTML that browsers will know how to represent to the
+user.

 Now that we have our components in hand, it's time to actually use them.